AbhijnanNath/abhijnan.github.io/index.md

 What happens when AI begins to truly understand and align with human intentions?
 That's the question I aim to answer.
 I specialize in developing next-generation generative AI systems (or LLMs) that are not only intelligent but also deeply aligned with human values.
 My work spans aligning summaries of doctor-patient interactions to designing AI "thought-partners" for enhanced collaboration, with a focus on safety, alignment, and usability.
 For example, most users these days have a "frictionless" experience using LLMs---but my research asks the question of whether it is possible to train and align “frictive agents”---LLMs that can cross-examine and track ToM-based beliefs in multi-user settings.
 I led the development of **[AxomiyaBERTa](https://aclanthology.org/2023.findings-acl.739/)**, the *first* monolingual Assamese transformer-based language model, which set new benchmarks for low-resource language processing by leveraging Assamese-specific phonological signals in transfer learning.

 ## News
+- Feb' 25: Presented my research on “Friction” Agents at DARPA's Friction and Accountability in Conversational Transactions (FACT) PI Meeting in Stanford University!
+- Jan' 25 📝 Paper on Diverse Preference Learning (DPL) in LLMs accepted at NAACL 2025 Main Conference!
 - 🎉 Best Paper Award at Educational Data Mining (EDM) 2024
 - 🎓 Received PhD Candidacy with Distinction, December 2024
 - 🏆 Awarded Evolutionary Computing and AI Graduate Fellowship 2024